Achroma’s First Time Home Buyers’ Guide

 Let’s start with that first part, the down payment.
 You might have heard that it makes strong financial sense to put 20% down if you can afford it, but this is by no means a hard and fast rule.
 If you can’t afford a 20% down payment, there are still tons of great options out there with less money down.
-In fact, you can put as little as 3% down on certain loans.
+In fact, as a first time home buyer, you can put as little as 3% down on certain loans.
 On a $250,000 purchase that would be $7,500, as opposed to $50,000 for 20% down, which allows you to buy sooner than later if you’re having a hard time saving for that down payment..
 Sounds too good to be true?
 Well, yes and no. The catch here is the higher loan amount leads to a higher monthly mortgage payment as well as the addition of mortgage insurance.
 Let’s walk through those extra costs and see what they look like using the $250,000 example I started above.

 The basic home buying formula is down payment + mortgage amount = purchase price, so by putting $7,500 down instead of $50,000 for a home worth $250,000 that increases your mortgage balance by $42,500.
 Assuming a 4% rate on a 30 year fixed mortgage that would increase your monthly payment by roughly $203.
 The second additional cost is mortgage insurance, which is required on conventional loans with down payments that are less than 20%.
-This is an additional monthly payment and, assuming you have good credit (i.e. 700+), in the scenario above it would be approximately $83/month.
+This is an additional monthly payment and, assuming you have good credit (i.e. 700+ FICO), in the scenario above it would be approximately $83/month.
 So by putting down $7,500 you avoided an extra $42,500 in upfront cost but it’ll add $286/month to your housing payment.
 See the table below to help visualize this scenario: